Junior Minister (Northern Ireland): Nominated by the First Minister

-Nominated by the Deputy First Minister
+Nominated by the deputy First Minister

 Assembly Private Secretary

-Following the 2011 Northern Ireland Assembly election, First Minister Peter Robinson and Deputy First Minister Martin McGuinness announced the creation of the new post of Assembly Private Secretary, available to all ministers in the Northern Ireland Executive.
+Following the 2011 Northern Ireland Assembly election, First Minister Peter Robinson and deputy First Minister Martin McGuinness announced the creation of the new post of Assembly Private Secretary, available to all ministers in the Northern Ireland Executive.

 The position is similar to that of a parliamentary private secretary in the House of Commons, providing political support to the Minister within the department.
 It is non-salaried and held by a backbencher from the same party as the Minister.
-While not ministerial, and therefore below the rank of Junior Minister, it provides experience to members considered as potential future ministers.
+While not ministerial, and therefore below the rank of junior Minister, it provides experience to members considered as potential future ministers.
 It is not compulsory to appoint an Assembly Private Secretary; indeed the Alliance Party of Northern Ireland initially did not make appointments.

 As of May 2011, OFMDFM officials were drawing up a code of conduct and enabling processes to facilitate the creation of the posts.
 None had been published by October 2011, meaning that the posts had not been created by the Northern Ireland Assembly up to that point.
 However, they were declared as public offices in the register of members' interests on 29 June 2011 and 7 October 2011.

-The prospective Assembly Private Secretaries are: